 Whether your logo can be bent, twisted or inclined Whether it can be embossed or beveled What kinds of backgrounds it can be laid on top of.
 What are the rules for busy, vibrant or similarly-colored backgrounds?
 Whether the logo’s colors can be changed Your policy on adding shadows and glow Whether people can add a colored box to create a badge with your logo Whether shapes inside the logo can be reconfigured or resized Establish a minimum size for your logo’s text to be legible

 The Brand Recipe Book (A Style Guide Template)

 At this point you are probably wondering how on Earth you will manage to fit all of this in a simple document.
 That’s where I want to help.
 Using Canva, I created a handy style guide template that you can click on and start editing right now.
 Just click on “Remix” to get started.

 The Brand Recipe Book is a style guide template that includes all of the sections outlined above.
 It is structured as a presentation, so feel free to either print it or display it in your next meeting.
 If you need more than one sheet for items like buyer personas or sample phrases, just duplicate the slide clicking on the icon to the right.

 The Recipe: Bringing Ingredients Together To Craft Stunning Marketing Materials

 Now that you have a solid (yet flexible) recipe to communicate your brand, it’s time to apply the guide to create stunning marketing materials.
 Want to learn more?
-Grab Canva’s free branding ebook.
+Read more here: The marketer’s guide to designing a memorable brand.
 Happy reading/ designing!